BattletechModders/SoldiersPiratesAssassinsMercs/README.md

  The KEYS for this dictionary are the faction Names for the configured merc factions, i.e KellHounds (same field as Liao, Davion, Locals, etc).
 If a merc faction exists but is missing from this dictionary, it will not be used by SPAM!:

-* `MercFactionName` - string, should be same as the KEY; the faction Name.
+* ~~`MercFactionName` - string, should be same as the KEY; the faction Name.~~ deprecated, KEY should just be faction Name (from Faction.json), i.e Liao, KellHounds, EdCorbu, etc
+* `MercFactionFallbackTag` - primary fallback unit tag to use if the unit replacer cannot find a unit that matches the lance/unit selector tag for the chosen merc faction.
+If this also fails, generic FallbackUnitFactionTag below will be used.
 * `AppearanceWeight` - integer weight for this merc faction to be used for replacement (relative to other configured merc factions)
 * `EmployerBlacklist` - list, strings; "employer" blacklist for merc faction.
 I.e KellHounds will never replace (be hired) by Liao.
 * `UnitRating` - integer MRB unit rating for the merc faction.
 Calculates based on a 13 point system, as MRB ratings are given as an A+ through D- scale.
 We've added an F for NotRated.
 Merc Units that are NotRated get a 1, D- gets 2, A+ gets 13.
 * `PersonalityAttributes` - list of PersonalityAttributes that will determine the "pool" of randomly generated dialogue pulled from the Dialogue.json

-`FallbackUnitFactionTag` - fallback unit tag to use if the unit replacer cannot find a unit that matches the lance/unit selector tag for the chosen merc faction.
+`FallbackUnitFactionTag` - final fallback unit tag to use if the unit replacer cannot find a unit that matches the lance/unit selector tag for the chosen merc faction.
 Best to use your most "generic" mercenary faction tag, but de-capitalized.
 Really just to prevent fallback cicadas while hopefully still being merc-ey.

 `BribeCostBaselineMulti` - baseline multiplier for calculation of bribes; multiplied by the total cost (battlevalue) of the mercs you're trying to bribe.